SaravananRamanathan25/Cisco-SD-WAN-LocalPolicy/README.md

 * In the POSTMAN, make sure you set the environment as "Cisco-SD-WAN-Environment" in the top right corner![SelectEnvDetails](https://github.com/SaravananRamanathan25/Cisco-SD-WAN-LocalPolicy/blob/master/Images/SelectEnvDetails-Postman.png)
 * Go to Environment options and edit the vmanage, j_username, j_password and port details as per your own vmanage environment. **User account should have write permission for the feature "Policy Configuration" Feature.**![EditEnvDetails](https://github.com/SaravananRamanathan25/Cisco-SD-WAN-LocalPolicy/blob/master/Images/UpdateEnvDetails_Postman.png)
 * First execute the API under "Authentication\Authentication".
 This will make sure that you have logged into the vManage for that session.
 * Next execute the API under "LocalPolicy\1.To Create List\To Create Class Map List".
+If you wish, you can change the queue value. valid range is 1-7
 * Next execute the API under "LocalPolicy\2.To Get List Reference\To Get Class Map List.
   * In the response payload, search with the list name and find its corresponding queue value as shown below ![Get_Class](https://github.com/SaravananRamanathan25/Cisco-SD-WAN-LocalPolicy/blob/master/Images/Get_Class.png)
 * In order to execute the third API under "LocalPolicy\3.To Create Policy Component\To Create QoS Map Policy Component", replace below parameter in the request body.